 - Recognize that each member team should have strong relationships with the responsible authorities in their area.
 We will encourage and support our member teams to further develop these relationships with the local, state and federal responsible authorities in their service areas; - Recognize that the responsible authorities that utilize our member teams are our clients and our response to their requests for services are focused on their needs and requests at the time of our responses.
 Our member teams bring the full breadth of their capabilities to bear on each mission or request, including highly trained and skilled personnel.
-This enables our member teams to provide the services that the responsible authority requests, but also provides additional resources should the responsible authority choose to activate them. - We work with the responsible authority when our resources are requested.
-If the conditions of the search mission do not match our expectations then we are committed to working with the responsible authority to help them conduct the best search mission possible with the given resources within the parameters they are comfortable working. - We have the best interest of the lost person in mind at all times.
+This enables our member teams to provide the services that the responsible authority requests, but also provides additional resources should the responsible authority choose to activate them; - As the mission warrants, our member teams can, with the agreement of the client, activate additional ASRC teams to bring the full resources of the conference to bear on the mission; - We work with the responsible authority when our resources are requested.
+If the conditions of the search mission do not match our expectations then we are committed to working with the responsible authority to help them conduct the best search mission possible with the given resources within the parameters they are comfortable working; - We have the best interest of the lost person in mind at all times.
 We fulfill this by having the best interest of the responsible authority in mind at all times as well.
 Our personnel will not freelance while engaged in a mission whether their work is in the field or at the incident command post.
 The time for our member teams to air their disagreements is during after action reviews or in private with the responsible authority.
 We will not criticize our partners in public.